-My research interests are in using information about protein structures to design new medicines.
+My research interests are in using information about protein structures to design compounds that change the way proteins work.
 I divide my time between academic research within YSBL at York and applied research at the pharmaceutical company, Vernalis.

-At Vernalis, we use the methods of structure-based drug discovery to discover new compounds which can be taken forward in clinical trials to treat various diseases and conditions, including cancer.
+At Vernalis, we use the methods of structure-based drug discovery to discover new compounds which can be taken forward in clinical trials to treat various diseases and conditions, including cancer, arthritis and neurodegeneration.

 Current research includes:

 It is extremely difficult to design or discover a small molecule compound that binds strongly and selectively to a particular protein target.
 Just small changes in a compound can have big effects on binding making it very unlikely you can find effective molecules by random synthesis.
 Fragment-based methods work by identifying very small fragments that bind weakly to different parts of an active site.
 Determination of the crystal structures of these fragments bound to the protein can then be used to design composite molecules that will bind strongly.
-We have established an 800 member fragment library and use NMR and other biophysical methods to identify which fragments bind.
+We have established an 1100 member fragment library and use NMR and other biophysical methods to identify which fragments bind.
 The crystal structures of the fragments bound to the protein (as in the figure) are then used to discover or design larger compounds which bind to the protein with greater affinity.
-Projects in the laboratory include the further design and development of the fragment library, analysis of fragment binding modes across multiple proteins and investigating whether fragment based methods can help design compounds that bind to specific multiple protein targets.
+Projects in the laboratory include the further design and development of the fragment library (3D fragments in collaboration with Peter O’Brien), analysis of fragment binding modes across multiple proteins and using fragment based methods to identify compounds that bind to proteins that are potential anti-bacterial targets.

 In virtual screening, relatively simple computational chemistry calculations are used to assess each compound from a large database of accessible molecules for its ability to bind to the active site.
 This rather crude screening identifies a subset of the compounds for further analysis or filtering.
 York is a partner in the development of the rDock program.
 Projects in the laboratory include investigating and optimising new features in the software to deal with solvent presence and position, investigation of new features to dock against a family of protein structures.